Non-commutative probability insights into the double-scaling limit SYK Model with constant perturbations: moments cumulants and $q$-independence: Double-scaling limit SYK model and -Gaussian Processes

+It is also possible to further cut the circle open and place the chord diagram on the upper half plane, as illustrated in figure \ref{cutopen}.
 Considering an evolution from the left to the right of a chord diagram, each node in the diagram represents a $H_{\text{SYK}}$, a chord connect two $H_{\text{SYK}}$ who share the same index set.
-At a moment (an interval between two consecutive nodes) one can define a state $\vert l\rangle$ with $l=0,1,2,...$ represents the number of open chords (chords who are not closed yet) at this moment.
+At any given moment (an interval between two successive nodes), one can define a state $\vert l\rangle$ with $l=0,1,2,...$ as representing the number of open chords (chords that are not yet closed) at that moment.
+Figure \ref{cutopen} shows an example for open chords.
+It is evident that there are no open chords before the first node and after the last node.
+The left-hand sides of $(a)$ and $(b)$ in figure \ref{cutopen} represent the two possible non-crossing parings in $\langle\text{tr} H_{\text{SYK}}^4\rangle_J$.
+If we consider the interval between the second and third nodes, the number of open chords, $l$, can be either two or zero.

 Each time we insert a node, it can either open a new chord or close a old chord.
 If it's the later case, the closed chord can be intersected with the previous open chords with each intersection gives a factor of $q$.
 Such evolution can be captured by a transfer matrix acts on the Hilbert space of chords

 Thus